apayne/rc-shim/README.md

 2. You must have a set of supervision definitions installed.
 The definitions must preside separately of both the directory containing the symlinks, and the directory where the supervisor states are maintained.

+3. You will only be able to use the shim with rc scripts that launch a single daemon.
+Scripts that launch multiple daemons (on Linux, typically Samba or the bluetooth stack, for example) will require additional setup to be used properly.

 ## Installation Steps #